dtoczala/watson-landing-page/README.md

 - [Personality Insights Handbook](https://ibm.ent.box.com/file/51752480029) - A PDF with guidance, links to materials and code, and best practices for Personality Insights.
 - [User Segmentation with Jungian Archetypes](https://ibm.ent.box.com/s/jtnlgbvszf9bn1pakn6fvsiwvas4x8fq) - a slide deck showing how use of Jungian archetypes can help in market segmentation, effectively segmenting users into categories to target communications based on user personality.
 - [Leveraging PI to Predict Consumption Preferences](https://www.ibm.com/blogs/watson/2016/10/leveraging-personality-predict-consumption-preferences/) - a paper describing how Personality Insights can be used to help predict what people will choose to consume, based on their personality.
+- [25 Tweets to Know You: A New Model to Predict Personality with Social Media](https://arxiv.org/abs/1704.05513) - a paper describing the science behind the Personality Insights service.

 **Code**
 - [Personality Insights with Twitter](https://github.com/watson-developer-cloud/personality-insights-twitter-python) - This sample shows how to get Twitter data using the Twitter REST API (via the python-twitter client library) and submit it to the Personality Insights Service.